blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 Now that we have the configuration files needed, we will edit the dingo.yaml file to point to the right directories and files.
 To edit this file, we will run:

-> ✅ For this example we save the dingo.yaml file to our root directory so we will use `cd ~` to return to that directory, please adjust path and file name if needed.
+> ✅ For this example we save the dingo.yaml file to our main dingo directory so we will use `cd dingo` to return to that directory, please adjust path and file name if needed.

 ```
-cd ~
+cd dingo
 sudo nano dingo.yaml
 ```